Skip to main content

 Straight through processing flow

-The following diagram illustrates the end to end processing flow of a wire transaction.
+The following diagram illustrates the end-to-end processing flow of a wire transaction.

 Straight through processing flow